How it works

 How does Bankeo help me find an accountant for my payroll?

-Bankeo connects Quebec SMEs with CPA accountants and specialists in payroll, HR, DAS, T4, and employer reporting.
-Our service is free.
-We understand your team and your payroll, and we connect you with accountants who can handle your payroll from start to finish.
+Bankeo matches Quebec SMEs with CPA accountants and technicians specializing in payroll, HR, DAS, T4 and employer declarations.
+Free service.
+We understand your team and your payroll, and we introduce you to accountants who can manage your payroll from A to Z.

 Simplify your payroll management

-Bankeo connects Quebec SMEs with accountants who specialize in payroll, DAS, and employer reporting.
-This service is free for business owners.
+Bankeo matches Quebec SMEs with accountants specializing in payroll, DAS and employer declarations.
+Free service for the contractor.